wmtorode/mechaffinity/README.md

 - `showAllPilotAffinities` : when true, the pilot dossier will show every affinity the pilot has with every chassis, when false only the highest level affininty will be show for a given chassis
 - `affinityGroups` : a list of [AffinityGroup](#affinitygroup-objects) objects.
 These allow you to treat a group of prefabs/assembly IDs as a single ID
 - `prefabOverrides`: a list of [PrefabOveride](#prefaboveride-objects) objects.
 These allow you to correct UI display issues caused by some of the game's "Dummy Units"
+- `treatDefaultsAsFixed` : when true, mech defaults (like FCS, sensors, etc...) will be treated as fixed equipment for the purposes of quirk affinities.
+This setting can only be used with CustomComponents support enabled

 #### AffinityGroup objects